With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreAbbott House is a mental health clinic in Davison County, South Dakota, located at 909 Court Merrill Street, 57301 zip code.
-Abbott House offers residential treatment.
-Abbott House provides behavior modification, couples/family therapy and activity therapy to children / adolescents and young adults.
-Abbott House also supports LGBT, people with PTSD and people with trauma.
-Some other services provided by Abbott House include education services, therapeutic foster care and case management.
+Learn MoreAbbott House is one of mental health facilities in Davison County, South Dakota, located at 909 Court Merrill Street, 57301 zip code.
+Abbott House provides residential treatment.
+Abbott House provides dialectical behavior therapy, individual psychotherapy and group therapy to children / adolescents and young adults.
+Abbott House also supports clients referred from the court/judicial system, people with trauma and people with PTSD.
+Additional services provided at Abbott House include psychosocial rehabilitation services, diet and exercise counseling and case management.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.